International Islamic Federation of Student Organizations: Participating in United Nations

-Since 1977, IIFSO joined the United Nations as an NGO with a special consultative status in the economic and social council and thus having mutual grounds in support of UN's initiatives such as its current millennium development goals (MDGs).
+Since 1977, IIFSO joined the United Nations "as an NGO with a special consultative status" in the economic and social council and thus having mutual grounds in support of UN's initiatives such as its current millennium development goals (MDGs).

-As a NGO at the UN, IIFSO was invited to international youth conferences held in Spain under aegis of UNESCO.
+As an NGO at the UN, IIFSO was invited to international youth conferences held in Spain under aegis of UNESCO.
 This conference provided IIFSO a forum to put across the Islamic activities now taking roots there.

 Structure

 General Assembly of delegates.
 Board of Trustees, consisting of 6 members and Secretary-General who is 7th ex official member.
 Executive Committee, composed of Secretary-General, Assistant Secretary-General, Financial Secretary and regional representatives (one from each continent).

 Publication

 The IIFSO publishes and distributes large quantities of pocket editions of books on Islam.
 It published more than 1000 books in more than 100 languages to spread Islamic and humanitarian values and promote youth engagement.
 It also organized hundreds of capacity-building trainings to youth activists everywhere.
 IIFSO participated in several conferences in topics such as human rights, Islamophobia, women rights, terrorism, social development, etc.